zextras/tech-doc/source/_includes/adminpanel/domains-ce.rst

       guided procedures in the |adminui|, allows to review the settings before saving them.

+      .. note:: The user who delegates and the user who is the delegated can not share the same account; in other words, it is not possible to add as a delegated user the same account of the user who is delegating.

 .. index::
    single: Delegate Rights
    see: User Permissions; Delegate Rights